eigerco/polka-storage-book/src/storagext-cli/storage-provider.md

 }
 ```

-> You can read more about the `pre_commit` extrinsic in [_Pallets/Storage Provider/Pre-commit sector_](../pallets/storage-provider.md#pre_commit_sector).
+> More information about the `pre_commit` extrinsic is available in [_Pallets/Storage Provider/Pre-commit sector_](../pallets/storage-provider.md#pre_commit_sector).

 ### `prove-commit`

-The `prove-commit` command allows you to prove a sector commitment.
+The `prove-commit` command proves a sector commitment.
 Currently, any proof that is a hex encoded string of length >= 1 is accepted.
 After the sector is proven, the deals will become `Active`.

 ### Parameters